-- · blocks of code are executed in a sequence - blocks are generally indicated by { ... } or similar construct - interesting note: without side effects (as in Agol 68), blocks are essentially useless - the value is just the last return - in other languages, such as Euclid and Turing, functions which return a value are not allowed to have a side effect at all - main advantage: these are idempotent any function call will have the same value, no matter when it occurs - · clearly, that is not always desirable, of course - $\,-\,$ rand function definitely should not return the same thing every time!
+- blocks of code are executed in a sequence - blocks are generally indicated by { ... } or similar construct - interesting note: without side effects, blocks are essentially useless - the value is just the last return - in some languages, functions which return a value are not allowed to have a side effect at all - any function call will have the same value, no matter when it occurs - not always desirable, of course - rand function definitely should not return the same value every time!